polodev/dynamic_table_using_javascript_yt_bangla/readme.md

 ~~~

 We first select button.
 Then added click event listener using `addEventListener` method.
+It will help you in logic building